-Once a student and the Director, Equity of Access and Learning Resources have completed the process to determine that academic accommodations are required, the next step is to identify and agree upon the accommodations that will address/reduce/remove the specific challenges/barriers posed by the student’s disability.
+Once a student and the Director of Accessible Learning have completed the process to determine that academic accommodations are required, the next step is to identify and agree upon the accommodations that will address/reduce/remove the specific challenges/barriers posed by the student’s disability.

 The types of factors that are considered when determining appropriate and reasonable accommodations are: